cj2001/nodes2021_kg_workshop/importing_a_dump_file.md

 ### Note on folder/file permissions

 Since Neo4j will claim ownership and permissions of `data/`, you will need to use `sudo` to access the files in there after running the container for the first time.

+**If you have a problem accessing the files from this repo, you can also download them from [this Google drive](https://drive.google.com/drive/folders/1qiyJxRNkBRpxWLuqKX8tqTxmnzqDqLaY?usp=sharing).